First Call for Tutorial Proposals:

 EACL/NAACL-HLT/ACL-IJCNLP/EMNLP 2021 shared dates for tutorial proposal:

-- Submission deadline for tutorial proposals: Sunday 20 September 2020
+- Extended submission deadline for tutorial proposals: Wednesday 4 November 2020

 - Tutorial slides + abstract + bibliography: one month prior to the date of the tutorial